 History

 St Edward’s was established in 1956 by members from the neighbouring suburb of St John’s, Anglican Church, Blackburn.
 A hall was built that operated as both a church on Sundays and multipurpose activities during the week throughout the 1960’s.
 In the early 1970’s, the current church building was constructed.
 Throughout this period, the church was a bustling, busy and family orientated church – much like many others in the eastern suburbs of Melbourne when Christianity was at the centre of the social and religious life of many communities.
-As the 1990’s moved toward the new millennium, the congregation aged, and its traditions, although rich in meaning, became an obstacle to new members who were seeking something else and in particular, seeking answers to questions which were not being asked.

 The church is named after St Edward the Confessor King lived from 1003 – 5 January 1066.
 He was among the last Anglo-Saxon kings of England, and usually considered the last king of the House of Wessex, ruling from 1042 to 1066.
 He was succeeded by Harold Godwinson, who was defeated and killed in the same year by the Normans under William the Conqueror at the Battle of Hastings in 1066.
 He is remembered in the church calendar on 13 October when in 1269, his body was translated to the shrine of Saint Edward the Confessor in Westminster Abbey to a chapel on the east of the sanctuary by Henry III.
 (His first translation to the chapel had also been on that day in 1163).